 Then there's Bide.
 For two turns, your Pokémon doesn't do a thing.
 On the third turn, he'll attack, doing exactly twice as much damage to the opponent as the opponent did to your Pokémon during those two turns.
 Unless your Pokémon hasn't taken any damage because your opponent was too busy buffing its own stats in order to be more able to crush you.
 Or it did crush you before you could strike back.
 Or your Pokémon is suffering from confusion or paralysis or something similar and quite simply fails to use the move.
 Pokémon seriously loves this trope.

 There's also the recoil damage attacks (Jump Kick and Hi Jump Kick not included, since they do a different kind of recoil damage), which do damage to the user whenever it hits.
-And they all do pretty good damage; none of the 8 that a Pokémon can learn naturally have a power lower than 80, 5 of them have a power of 120, and one has a power of 150.
+And they all do pretty good damage; none of them naturally have a power lower than 80, 5 of them have a power of 120, and one has a power of 150.
 But the damage they do to the user is pretty hefty; all but one of them does 1/3 of the damage its user dealt, and the other one, Head Smash (the most powerful one), deals half the damage the opponent took.
 Imagine how much Rampardos (who has the third highest base Attack in the game, beat only by Attack Forme Deoxys and Black Kyurem; oh, and he also gets a 50% damage increase since Head Smash is a Rock attack and Rampardos is a Rock Pokémon) is hurting after using it.